 Companies that own their vehicles have the flexibility to sell when they wish – possibly taking advantage of good selling conditions and making the most of the value.

 With contract hire that ultimate control is lost.
 There are charges if a contract is terminated early.
-Or if agreed mileages are exceeded.
+Or if agreed mileage allowances are exceeded.

 What sort of companies benefit from sale and leaseback?

-Usually they are companies that have not considered the value of leasing before.
+Usually they are companies that have not considered the value of vehicle leasing before.

 The decision often reflects a change in direction for the company concerned, which has tipped the balance against the benefits of outright purchase.